solocator/SLPhotoSharing/README.md

 ```

 To open the application, you need to write the following code.
+You can either open the AppStore or VPP version of Solocator by providing the relevant type: SolocatorAppAS or SolocatorAppVPP accordingly.

 > Example